processone/docs.ejabberd.im/content/developer/index.md

 [ejabberd](https://github.com/processone/ejabberd)

 You will need to get familiar with it to start learning about ejabberd module writing.
-The first place to start ?
+The first place to start?
 You should read the [echo module](https://github.com/processone/ejabberd/blob/master/src/mod_echo.erl).
 This is one of the simplest possible module for ejabberd.